 There were so many important financial events in the 2000s that it is hard to choose the top 10—it was a jam-packed decade of financial events in the United States and around the world.
 Some were good, and some were bad, but all of them were newsworthy.
 And each of them has been important to small businesses.

 Here is a top 10 list, ordered by year.

-Year 2000: Bursting of the Dot.com, or Technology, Bubble
+Year 2000: Bursting of the Dot.com (or Technology) Bubble

-Investors were getting rich off unprofitable stocks with high prices and higher price/earnings ratios—firms like software companies and all things computer and Internet.
+Investors were getting rich off unprofitable stocks with high prices and higher price/earnings ratios—firms like software companies and all things computer and internet.
 Cisco Systems, for example, traded at more than 150 times earnings in March of 2000.

 In April 2000, an inflation report caused the speculative bubble to burst and there were huge investment losses.

 Year 2001: September 11 Terrorist Attacks

 The 9/11 terrorist attacks helped shape other financial events of the decade.
 After that terrible day in September 2001, our economic climate was never to be the same again.